odoo/odoo/doc/reference/views.rst

   * ``groupby``: field name of the comodel (only available for many2one and many2many fields).
 Values will be grouped by that field.

-  * ``disable_counters``: default is false.
-If set to true the counters won't be computed.

-    This feature has been implemented in case performances would be too bad.

-    Another way to solve performance issues is to properly override the ``search_panel_select_multi_range`` method.

 .. _reference/views/search/defaults: